Things to do in Bamford

 The village itself may seem fairly limited in terms of tourist destinations, but there are a few places worth visiting.
 The Anglers’ Rest Pub is the epicentre of the village: acting as a post office, gift shop, café, and of course, a pub.
 The pub was the first ever community-owned pub in Britain and is the perfect place to enjoy a real ale by the fire.

-The village plays host to several carnivals and recreational events throughout the summer months; most notably a well dressing festival in July, the village carnival during the same month, and a bi-annual arts festival.
+The village plays host to several carnivals and recreational events throughout the summer month.
+Most notably there’s a well dressing festival in July, the village carnival during the same month, and a bi-annual arts festival.

 Bamford was first mentioned in the Domesday Book as ‘Banford’, which derives from the Anglo-Saxon word ‘Bēamford’, meaning wooden footbridge.
 The population of the village doubled with the arrival of industry, most notably the Bamford Mill in 1782, which employed 130 people at its peak.